Former police chief to head panel looking into pepper spray incident

 An online petition seeking her resignation has gathered 80,000 signatures, CNN affiliate KXTV reported.

-The university has said it has placed two police officers and the police chief on administrative leave in the wake of the incident.
+The university said it has placed two police officers and the police chief on administrative leave in the wake of the incident, while officials investigate officers’ use of pepper spray against protesters.